leaningtech/labs/src/content/docs/cheerpj2/05-reference/Runtime-API.md

 ### `enableProguardTrace`

 When this option is set to `true` CheerpJ will automatically keep track of the classes actually used at runtime.
 Moreover, it will also keep track of classes which are accessed by reflection.
-After the application has been fully tested you can use the `cjGetProguardConfiguration()` function from the browser console to download a proguard configuration file (`cheerpj.pro`) that you can directly use with proguard to remove unneeded classes, methods and fields from the application, greatly reducing the download size and startup time.
+After the application has been fully tested you can use the `cjGetProguardConfiguration()` function from the browser console to download a ProGuard configuration file (`cheerpj.pro`) that you can directly use with ProGuard to remove unneeded classes, methods and fields from the application, greatly reducing the download size and startup time.

 ### `javaProperties`